hustcer/nushell.github.io/.ebook-pub/commands/split-by.md

 ## Parameters

-- `splitter`: the splitter value to use
+- `splitter`: The splitter value to use.

 ## Input/output types: